seldomdesign/instana-python-monitoring-tests/README.md

 EOF
 ```

-Test the app with `fastapi dev main.py`
+Test the app by running `fastapi dev main.py` while in the `venv` environment.
+The post result should confirm that the Development Server is up an running, and the app is accessible at [http://127.0.0.1:8000](http://127.0.0.1:8000).

+If everything is working we can now proceed and containerize the applicaiton.

+# Build Docker image